daviddeejjames/send-that-invoice/README.md

 - AWS CDK - for deployment to AWS

 ## How It Works 🔧
-The application was made for a very specific use case, however the general problem it resolves is to automate sending an invoice to a client.
+The application was made for a very specific use case, however the general problem it solves is to automate sending an invoice to a client.

 This invoice is usually handwritten, scanned and uploaded to Dropbox.
 In the past, this would be then manually sent via email.